Catrovitch/Chamber-Danger/documentation/project_specifications.md

 Steps:

 1. Generate an empty map of a given size.
-2. Randomly place out chambers that do not overlap.
+2. Use BSP to randomly, but evenly distribute rooms around the map.
-3. Connect the chambers.
+3. Connect the chambers either with straight corridors or through drunkard's walk algorithm.
 4. Visualize the dungeon.

 The dungeons will be stored as a python dictionary in which the key is a tuple of (x,y) coordinates and the value is 0 for a wall and 1 for open space.

-Big O: Uncertain.

 ## Input